cloudnativeessentials/dra-tutorial/dra-tutorial.md

 Let's deploy an Ollama Pod with the `alpine/ollama` container image which is a minimal CPU-only image.
 To use a real GPU, you can use the `ollama/ollama` container image.

+Ollama is a tool that runs LLMs locally.
+Ollama can also host LLMs
 Let's take a look at the Pod manifest:
 ```shell
 curl -w "\n" https://raw.githubusercontent.com/cloudnativeessentials/dra-tutorial/refs/heads/main/manifests/pod.yaml